aaron555/raspi-temperature-controller/README.md

 In heating mode (default), if the control sensor temperature is greater than or equal to the setpoint and the system is on then it will be switched off.
 If the control sensor temperature is less than the setpoint minus the hysteresis value, and the system is off then it will be switched on.
 This was based on empirical testing with systems such as domestic central heating systems which react quicker to switching on demand than to switching off (due to heat stored in radiators).
 In cooler mode, the switch on point is setpoint plus hysteresis and switch off point is the setpoint.

-Note concept of hysterseis is fundamental to a binary control system such as this, since it prevents instability and frequent unecessary switching of the load caused by fluctuations in or accuracy of the measured temperature value, and ensures a "clean" switch on and switch off.
+Note concept of hysteresis is fundamental to a binary control system such as this, since it prevents instability and frequent unecessary switching of the load caused by fluctuations in or accuracy of the measured temperature value, and ensures a "clean" switch on and switch off.
 Too frequent switching or an excessive number of switching cycles may ultimately damage the heating or cooling system under control.

 ### Configuration file